 Odds and Ends

-* Hannibal displays his belief in the unorthodox (and controversial!) use of psychedelics in therapy.
-I'm pretty sure the Art department was like, "Let's do this."
+*Hannibal displays his belief in the unorthodox (and controversial!) use of psychedelics in therapy.
+I'm pretty sure production design was like, "Let's do this."

 Jack: “What do you see?”

 Will (looking at photos): “False faces in family portraits.
 Layers and layers of lies betrayed by the sad glint in a child’s eye.”